contentstack/contentstack-javascript/README.md

 #### For React Native

 React Native uses the Javascript SDK to create apps.
-To use the JavaScript SDK, download it from [here](https://contentstack.com/docs/platforms/javascript-browser/javascript_sdk_latest), OR install ist via npm:
+To use the JavaScript SDK, install it via npm:

 ```bash
 npm i contentstack